msubhro/AzureIaaSPowerShellScripts/README.md

 - Verify that PowerShell is poiting to the correct subscription, using Get-AzContext cmdlet.

-- Once done, use "LogOut-AzAccount" ot end your PowerShell.
+- Once done, use "LogOut-AzAccount" cmdlet to end your PowerShell session.

 - Test before you execute these scripts in any critical environment.